siwadon/rpi-xboot/README.md

 enable_uart=1
 ```

-Before we can test it, please connect your serial cable to your RPi to [pin 6, 8 and 10](https://pinout.xyz/pinout/uart) like this
+Before we can test it, please connect your serial cable to [pin 6, 8 and 10](https://pinout.xyz/pinout/uart) of your RPi like this
 ![https://elinux.org/RPi_Serial_Connection](serial-cable.jpg)

 Now we can test it with our simple uart program